fbpx

 Consider Pre-Arranging Your Ride

-Instead, you might book your transportation ahead of time.
+To save money and avoid misunderstandings, consider booking a shared shuttle or arranging your transportation ahead of time.
 We did that because we were traveling with extended family and wanted to make sure we’d have a safe and clean way to get to our resort.

 The Cabo Arts District is Adorable

-If you’re looking for a place to take Instagram photos or just stroll along a cute part of town, head to the Arts District in San Jose del Cabo.
+If you’re looking for a place to take Instagram photos or just stroll along a cute part of town, head to the Cabo Arts District in San Jose del Cabo.

-Flytographer in Cabo Family Photo
+Cabo San Lucas Travel Tips: Flytographer in Cabo Family Photo

 Photo credit: Diana with Flytographer

 This is where you’ll find art galleries, boutiques, and pretty cafes.
 Plus, there’s some street art and picado banners hanging above the streets.
+It’s a lovely spot for soaking up the local culture and even grabbing a bite of amazing food while you’re there.

 Book a Cabo Family Photo Shoot

-Flytographer in Cabo Family Photos on Stairs
+Cabo San Lucas Travel Tips: Flytographer in Cabo Family Photos on Stairs

 Photo credit: Diana with Flytographer